Terms for Syriac Christians: Syrian designations

 In India, term "Syrian Christians" is still used as one of main designations for Saint Thomas Christians, who are traditionally using Syriac rites and Syriac language in their liturgical practices.
 Some authors even consider them to be "a distinct, endomagous ethnic group, in many ways similar to a caste.
 They have a history of close to two thousand years, and in language, religion, and ethnicity, they are related to Persian as well as West Syrian Christian traditions".

 In recent years, English terminology (based on Syrian/Syriac distinctions) was made even more complicated, since several modern authors started to favor exonymic Turkish term Süryânî, by using it in texts written in English language, and thus promoting additional term for Syriac Christians.
 The term "Süryânî" itself has previously been a focal point of dispute between Assyrian and Aramean identities.
+The Oxford Turkish Dictionary translates the Turkish "Süryani" as meaning "Syrian Christian" and "Syriac", and recent English sources have favored using the label in correlation with Syriac/Syrian or to offer a neutral description of Assyrians.
+The term is also typically used to refer to Syriac Orthodox Christians.
+Previously, several written sources discussing Assyrians in Turkey have previously used Suryani as a label identifying Assyrian ethnicity.
+Turkish sources, including those from the government of Turkey, have also translated Süryani as Assyrian.
+Donabed has previously written that Assyrian identity was attested amongst the same Syriac Orthodox Christians before the application of Nestorian by Protestant missionaries, and that "Süryani", alongside "Süryani Qadim", "Assori", "Suryoye" and "Othuroye" were used interchangeably to refer to the same people.
+According to Syriac priest Gabriel Aydin, the name Assyria would spread to the region of the Greeks, where by adding the letter Y to the end and eliminating the A at the front, the word Süryani was formed alongside Süryan, Suroyo, and Suryoye.

 Some similar questions arose in regard to the use of Assyrian designations as regional terms.
 John Joseph stated that in the English terminology of the 19th century, term "Assyrian Christians" initially designated Christians of geographical Assyria, but later transformed into 'Christian Assyrians'", thus gaining ethnic connotations, and also cited James Coakley, who remarked that "the link created between the modern 'Assyrians' and the ancient Assyrians of Nineveh known to readers of the Old Testament [...] has proved irresistible to the imagination".